oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following for the display\_name varaible in the oci-ngw data block.
+5. Replace the following for the display\_name variable in the oci-ngw data block.

 ```
 display_name = ngw-oci-WebApps-vcn